JuliaFolds/data-parallelism/src/tutorials/quick-introduction.md

 [data parallelism](https://en.wikipedia.org/wiki/Data_parallelism) is
 an easy way to speedup computation using multiple CPUs and machines as well as GPU(s).
-While this is not the only kind of parallelism, it covers a vast class of compute-intensive computation.
-A major hurdle for using data parallelism is that you need to unlearn some habits in sequential computation (i.e., patterns result in mutations of data structure).
-In particular, it is important to use libraries that helps you describe *what* to compute than *how* to compute.
+While this is not the only kind of parallelism, it covers a vast class of compute-intensive programs.
+A major hurdle for using data parallelism is that you need to unlearn some habits useful in sequential computation (i.e., patterns result in mutations of data structure).
+In particular, it is important to use libraries that help you describe *what* to compute than *how* to compute.
 Practically, it means to use generalized form of map and reduce operations and learn how to express your computation in terms of them.
 Luckily, if you already know how to write
 [iterator comprehensions](https://docs.julialang.org/en/v1/manual/arrays/#Generator-Expressions),
 there is not much more to learn for accessing a large class of data parallel computations.

 \note{
-If you want to get a high-level _idea_ of data parallel computing (with a lot of fun tangential remarks), Guy L. Steele Jr.'s InfoQ talk [How to Think about Parallel Programming: Not!](https://www.infoq.com/presentations/Thinking-Parallel-Programming/) is a great introduction.
+If you want to get a high-level _idea_ of data parallel computing, Guy
+L. Steele Jr.'s InfoQ talk
+[How to Think about Parallel Programming: Not!](https://www.infoq.com/presentations/Thinking-Parallel-Programming/) is a great introduction (with a lot of fun tangential remarks).
 His Google TechTalk
 [Four Solutions to a Trivial Problem](https://www.youtube.com/watch?v=ftcIcn8AmSY) is also very helpful for getting into data parallelism mind set.
 }